 An excellent general guide from Vanderbilt University on writing good MC questions, including tips for distractors.

-These two pages help demystify item analysis for MC tests (information Parscore Provides).
-The first page lists step-by-step analysis procedures for why item analysis is done, how to do it, how to interpret the results, how to crunch your own numbers and evaluate your test.
-The second gives definitions and tips on improving MC questions based on analysis of answers.
+This page helps demystify item analysis for MC tests (information Parscore Provides).
+It lists step-by-step analysis procedures for why item analysis is done, how to do it, how to interpret the results, how to crunch your own numbers and evaluate your test.

 This is not well written and it is for English/Drama not STEM (bear with us a bit on this)-- but it does contain some interesting observations on how to approach writing an essay test.
 Useful tips on how to construct questions, convincing rationale for not allowing students to select among 2 or more choices for essays on a timed test, suggestions for using compare/contrast/defend [the hypothesis that], etc as opposed to more vague "discuss" or "explain" unless you really guide them with what you want, and the always important tip of writing your key before you send your test to be photocopied!

 This short, bulleted ( & sometimes difficult to follow) list is an overall useful guide to scoring essay questions.
 In science and math, essay scoring is often "easier" (students get the correct answer or they don't); however, when asked to describe a process or pathway, it helps to no only have a key with the correct key words/ideas listed but also to attempt a more objective grading system.